How a Migraine Happens

 in blood vessels may be set off.
 This leads to throbbing pain.
 Other data suggest

-that lower levels of estrogen make facial and scalp nerves more sensitive to pain.
+that lower estrogen levels make facial and scalp nerves more sensitive to pain.
+Experts

 What commonly triggers a migraine?